Tim Cantor: Projects

 In May 2010, Tim Cantor was asked to participate in a project called Art Meets Fashion.
-In partnership with the San Diego Visual Arts Network (SDVAN) and Fashion Opportunities Connect US (FOCUS), The Art Meets Fashion mission is to initiate collaborations between established fashion designers and visual artists of excellence, to showcase the creativity in San Diego, and to encourage local teens to be involved in the Arts.
+In partnership with the San Diego Visual Arts Network (SDVAN) and Fashion Opportunities Connect US (FOCUS), The Art Meets Fashion mission is to initiate collaborations between established fashion designers and visual artists of excellence, to showcase the creativity in San Diego, and to encourage local teens to be involved in the arts.

 Tim and international fashion designer, Gordana Gehlhausen have been inspired to create works of art which express an emotional impression of loss, love, and ultimately- finding beauty in the midst of tragedy and adversity.
 Along with Gordana, Tim will be working with David Hartig, a photographer who will document the various steps involved to nurture an idea into a work of art and Denise Bonaimo (educator/ visual artist) will create a lesson plan that focuses on drawing from life experiences as the inspiration to create works of art with emotion.

-Currently the project is ongoing and will continue through 2011 and will include fashion shows and exhibitions of the team's final projects including a VIP fashion show at the San Diego International Airport in April 2011.
-The Art Meets Fashion Event will host a VIP fashion show on Thursday, April 28, 2011 at the San Diego International Airport Series of independent exhibitions for each of the teams 3 hubs including NTC Promenade at Liberty Station, North Park and Downtown San Diego.
-Beauty's Privilege project will be exhibited at Shop Goga in downtown San Diego in April 2011 (TBA).
-One group exhibit, which will present highlights of each team at the San Diego International Airport from April –Sept 2011.
+This project continued through 2011 and included fashion shows and exhibitions of the team's final projects including a VIP fashion show at San Diego International Airport in April 2011.
+The Art Meets Fashion Event hosted a VIP fashion show on Thursday, April 28, 2011 at the San Diego International Airport Series of independent exhibitions for each of the teams 3 hubs including NTC Promenade at Liberty Station, North Park and downtown San Diego.
+Beauty's Privilege project was exhibited at Shop Goga in downtown San Diego in April 2011.